-Panasonic, Fujitsu in broad agreement to form chip company: sources
+Panasonic, Fujitsu in broad agreement to form chip company-sources

-TOKYO (Reuters) - Panasonic Corp and Fujitsu Ltd have reached a basic agreement to form a company this autumn as part of their plan to combine their chip design and development operations, two sources familiar with the matter said on Tuesday.
+TOKYO, April 15 (Reuters) - Panasonic Corp and Fujitsu Ltd have reached a basic agreement to form a company this autumn as part of their plan to combine their chip design and development operations, two sources familiar with the matter said on Tuesday.

-The new company will have be capitalized at 50 billion yen ($490.9 million), with Fujitsu injecting 20 billion yen, Panasonic 10 billion yen and Development Bank of Japan providing the rest, the sources said.
+The new company will have be capitalised at 50 billion yen ($490.9 million), with Fujitsu injecting 20 billion yen, Panasonic 10 billion yen and Development Bank of Japan providing the rest, the sources said.

 - Divided, Scots prepare to vote on fate of the United Kingdom |

 - IPhone emerges from 'bygone era', reviewers hail bigger handset